justinethier/cyclone/docs/Development.md

 ## Debugging the Runtime

 Cyclone should never segfault unless there is a bug in the runtime/compiler.
 To debug a segfault using the C compiler's tools, first rebuilt Cyclone with debugging turned on.
 With GCC, you can do this by changing two lines at the top of `Makefile.config` to use the `-g` option instead of `-O2`.

 For example:

     CFLAGS       ?= -g -Wall -Iinclude -L.
     COMP_CFLAGS  ?= -g -Wall -I$(PREFIX)/include -L$(PREFIX)/lib

 Then rebuild/reinstall everything.
-This may be easier to do using the cyclone-bootstrap repository.
+This may be easiest to do using the [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) repository: just modify `Makefile.config` and follow the install instructions.

-Anyway, now that the C compiler is producing debugging information, you can use `gdb` to debug the segfault directly:
+Now that the C compiler is producing debugging information, you can use `gdb` to debug the segfault directly:

     $ gdb ./crashing-program
     (gdb) run